opcode81/remote-python-intellij/README.md

 # Remote Python Interpreter Configuration in IntelliJ/PyCharm

+This document describes how to set up a remote Python interpreter in IntelliJ/PyCharm.
+The use of remote interpreters is particularly useful in order to share computational resources (GPUs) or in order to execute jobs in remote clusters which provide access to data that is locally unavailable.

 ## Configure SSH Access with X11 Forwarding to Remote Machine

 Configure an SSH connection to the remote machine using a key for authentication (no password).